 In 2011, Beck first collaborated with Asheville, NC-based producer Andrew Schatzberg to record and release her debut EP The Weathermaker.
 Two years later, she launched a Kickstarter campaign to fund her sophomore album, Glass House in Outer Space.
 Recorded and produced once again by Schatzberg, the album includes 9 original songs and was released in January of 2014.

-Beck is currently pursuing a Master’s degree in Jazz Studies/Vocal Performance at North Carolina Central University in Durham, North Carolina under the direction of jazz vocalist Lenora Helm Hammonds, program director Dr. Ira Wiggins, and artist-in-residence Branford Marsalis.
+Beck is currently pursuing a Master’s degree in Jazz Composition at North Carolina Central University in Durham, North Carolina where voice is her primary instrument.
+There she studies under jazz vocalist Lenora Helm Hammonds, program director Dr. Ira Wiggins, and artist-in-residence Branford Marsalis.
 She performed with the acclaimed North Carolina Central University Vocal Jazz Ensemble from 2015 to 2018, and appeared on their sophomore album, Take Note (released 2017.)